 Public transport in Gdansk is a convenient way to explore the city.
 The fares are acceptable, and if there are no traffic jams caused by some roadworks, accidents or extreme weather, it’s pretty punctual.
 All the buses and most of the trams are modern, with air-conditioning in summer and heating in winter.

-Camper car sites in Gdansk Have you come to Gdansk with a camper car?
-This is a relatively new form of traveling in Poland and there are not a lot of places prepared for campers.
-However, there are at least four places where you may come with your camper car …
+Have you come to Gdansk with a camper car?
+This is a relatively new form of travelling in Poland and there are not a lot of places prepared for campers.
+However, there are at least four places where you may come with your camper car in Gdansk.

 Moving sand dunes are located about 100 kilometres from Gdansk towards the north, near small city Leba.
 This is a sandy area close to the sea, that moves with the wind, with the average speed of several metres per year.
 So although dunes will not move in front of your eyes, if you look closely, you will see how the grains of sand are captured by the wind and moved – this is how the process takes place.
 Going to Leba is a good idea if you have a spare weekend, or plan to go towards Szczecin on your trip to Poland.